 Each student will submit a personal reflective essay responding to the readings.
 The length for this essay should be about a thousand words.
-Your essay should include a description, critique, and citation for your "student choice research assignment" (see above.)
-This essay is due Friday, February 18th and should be posted on our Moodle site.
+This essay is due one week before our first class meeting, and should be posted on our class web site.
 Key questions for this personal essay can include: